Marques Bolden

-Marques Terrell Bolden (/mɑːrˈkwiːs/ mar-KWEESS; born April 17, 1998) is an American-Indonesian professional basketball player for the Santa Cruz Warriors of the NBA G League.
+Marques Terrell Bolden (/mɑːrˈkwiːs/ mar-KWEESS; born April 17, 1998) is an American-born naturalized Indonesian professional basketball player for Levanga Hokkaido of the B.League.
 He played college basketball for the Duke Blue Devils.

 High school career

 At DeSoto High School, Bolden supplied per-game averages of 23.4 points, 10.2 rebounds and 2.6 blocked shots as a senior, helping his team win the Texas Class 6A state title, while earning Texas Mr. Basketball and TABC 6A Player of the Year honors.
 He had eight points and five rebounds in the 2016 Jordan Brand Classic and tallied 13 points as well as seven boards at the McDonald's All-American Game the same year.

 Bolden was ranked 8th overall in the 2016 high school class by Scout.com, 11th overall by Rivals and 16th overall by ESPN.
 On May 19, 2016, Bolden committed to Duke, joining fellow five-star recruits Harry Giles III, Jayson Tatum and Frank Jackson.